justinoboyle/instastat/README.md

   * Export follower, like, and feed data.
   * Public or private API login
-  * Output data into json, csv, sql or others
+  * Output data into json or csv.
   * Scriptable

 ## Getting Started